-Oil on canvas c.1745-46 © Plymouth Museums Galleries Archives (The Box) / Cottonian Collection This portrait shows Reynolds father, Rev. Samuel Reynolds, sitting almost in profile.
+This portrait shows Reynolds father, Reverend Samuel Reynolds, sitting almost in profile.

-Samuel Reynolds became Master of Plympton Grammar School in 1715, which later became Hele's School.
-The school survives today as one of the largest secondary schools in the city, though it has now moved from the Old Grammar School in Plympton St Maurice to a new site.
+Samuel Reynolds became Master of Plympton Grammar School in 1715.
+It later became Hele's School.
+Today it's one of the largest secondary schools in the city, although it has now moved from the Old Grammar School in Plympton St. Maurice to a new site.